PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 ### **Topwatchers:**

-- When a product has a specific price applied and has discounted by unit, the discount displayed on the product page is false [#16163](https://github.com/PrestaShop/PrestaShop/issues/16163) (Major)
+- When a product had a specific price applied and was discounted by unit, the discount displayed on the product page was false [#16163](https://github.com/PrestaShop/PrestaShop/issues/16163) (Major)
 - When Clear cache button was clicked twice, the user would see an error page [#11105](https://github.com/PrestaShop/PrestaShop/issues/11105) (Major)
 - Profiler was not compatible with hooks and module [#9659](https://github.com/PrestaShop/PrestaShop/issues/9659)
 - Double click on "Add to cart" on the product page FO freezes the page [#9634](https://github.com/PrestaShop/PrestaShop/issues/9634) (Major)